 4) Waypoint Navigation

-The Waypoint Navigation code was developed in MATLAB, and designed to communicate with ROS.
+The Waypoint Navigation code was developed in MATLAB and designed to communicate with ROS.
 The position, orientation and velocity of the WAM-V is published in ROS; the MATLAB code creates its own ROS subscriber to receive this data.
 The code also creates publishers to the motor inputs and goal inputs in ROS.
 The goal inputs are simply the x and y position and orientation desired for the WAM-V.

 Once the code has its odometry data it calculates the error in position and orientation; as well as the distance, in length and arc, to the goal inputs.
 From these errors the WAM-V is determined to be in one of 6 states.
 These states can be set into two main categories: facing correct heading or not.
 Each of these categories are then broken into sub-categories: outside approach radius, inside approach radius but outside goal radius, and inside goal radius.
 First the code rotates the WAM-V to face the goal.
 Then the code is set to drive the WAM-V forward and controlling the path heading toward the goal.
 Once the WAM-V is within the goal radius and facing the correct heading the code cuts off the thrusters.
 The radiuses can be adjusted depending on the precision of movement of the WAM-V and accuracy of the sensors.
 As of right now based on the accuracy of the GPS the goal radius is set to 3 meters.
 The code controls the speed of the WAM-V by sending messages for the thruster’s voltages to the Arduino controlling the propulsion system.